 - We ask people to do things that they are not passionate about or equipped to do.

 A first step in dealing with this concern is to decide what standing committees we really need.
-There are certain governance functions that need to be covered: facilities management, personnel administration, and financial accountability.
+There are certain administrative functions that need to be covered: facilities management, personnel administration, and financial accountability.
 The groups dealing with these functions should be made up of people who have the ability and commitment to make sure these activities are done not only legally but ethically.

 The second step is to determine the key ministries which should be covered.
 Many churches now use teams rather than committees to address these specific functions.
 The teams are usually composed of people who have both the gifts and passion for a particular ministry.
 Often they are enlisted by staff ministers or team leaders rather than a nominating committee.
 Some teams are project oriented and people serve until the task is accomplished.
 Members of other teams may be asked to serve for a specific period of time or be given the opportunity to renew their commitment annually.
 A helpful feature of teams is that they usually are not listed in the governance documents of the congregation, so they can be created, altered, or ended as needed.
 It is hard to kill a committee!